manu-07-ela/LAPR2_ISEP/docs/SprintB/US09/US9_SpecifyTestType.md

 *In this section, it is suggested to present a critical perspective on the developed work, pointing, for example, to other alternatives and or future related work.*

+* In the future, the user story will be developed with a graphical interface, making the user experience more appealing.